Awareness Month: March

 - Birth registration

 - Access to education

 - Gender equality

 ISP schools have the exciting opportunity to welcome SCU staff and one of their Young Leaders so they can learn more about the work of the charity and participate in several interactive Sports, Arts and Q&A Sessions.

 Every year we invite ISP schools and offices to support the incredible work that SCU does by participating in a month of awareness-raising activities, and to fundraise if they can.
 During this month, schools organising events to support students, staff, and parents to learn more about street-connected young people and help change negative perceptions.

 Money raised through our partnership will be divided and used across four main areas of SCU’s work:

 25% Hosting Street Child World Cup’s which give street-connected young people a platform to discuss their issues.

 25% Supporting street connected young people to take part in a Street Child World Cup by securing them a legal identity – birth certificate and passport.
-This experience provides these children with a once in a lifetime opportunity to travel and represent their country on behalf of street children around the world.
 Funding will also help with flights, meals, accommodation, and transport for the young people participating.

 would you like to know more?